 To enforce the delinquency provision, TWC is required to provide notice not to transfer or dispose of the assets or debts owed to any other individual who possesses or controls the assets or debts of a delinquent individual.
 FDCM oversees this process and issues a Notice of Freeze to the entity in possession of assets or debts owed, instructing that a hold be placed on the assets.
 The Notice of Freeze provides:

-The amount of contributions, penalties, interest, wages and/or other amounts due
+The amount of contributions, penalties, interest, wages, and/or other amounts due

 Any additional amount that will accrue by operation of law in a period not to exceed 30 days after the date on which the notice is given